 - When traveling with your boat and trailer, check all routes for vertical clearance. - Always be aware of clearances when entering filling stations, motels, or other places where overheads are present. - Stopping time and distance will be longer after loading your boat at a boat ramp because trailer brakes will be wet.
-Adjust your driving accordingly. - After loading your boat onto the trailer, apply the brake several times at a slow speed to dry the brake pads. - Stow and store loose items to prevent objects from blowing from the boat or becoming damaged during transport. - During trailering, tightly secure the bimini top using all available tiedowns.
-Do not trailer with the top open or in the up and zipped ("radar") position.
-Instead, use the trailering brackets to secure the top or remove it. - Store the table and any seat pads that are not hinged and attached. - On two-tube pontoons with large motors, consider using a transom saver to support the motor.
-An unsupported motor may cause tube or deck damage and could void your warranty. - Do not trailer with the mooring cover installed.
-Doing so may result in damage to the cover and your boat.
-Should the mooring cover detach from the boat completely, it may be hazardous to other vehicles. - If you have a sport arch, do not lower it before trailering.
+Adjust your driving accordingly. - After loading your boat onto the trailer, apply the brake several times at a slow speed to dry the brake pads. - Stow and store loose items to prevent objects from blowing from the boat or becoming damaged during transport. - On Cruise and Explore models, DO NOT trailer with the top open or in the up and zipped ("radar") position.
+Instead, stow and secure the bimini top into the protection boot, lower the entire bimini down, and secure it using available T-pins and/or trailering brackets. - If you have a sport arch, do not lower it before trailering.
 Make sure the arch is fully raised with the star knobs securely installed.
+If equipped with a bimini top (canvas), tightly secure it using all available straps. - Store the table and any seat pads that are not hinged and attached. - On two-tube boats with large motors, consider using a transom saver to support the motor.
+An unsupported motor may cause tube or deck damage and could void your warranty.